Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Introduction

+In this paper we propose a model that integrates these different length scales by investigating genetic oscillators interacting via Notch-Delta coupling whose strength is modulated in a position-dependent manner due to a morphogen concentration gradient along the anteroposterior (AP) axis of the PSM.
+This provides an unified framework for explaining the dynamical transitions observed during somitogenesis.
 As the PSM expands along the AP axis through the addition of new cells at the tail~\cite{Gilbert2013}, it is reasonable to restrict our attention to the process of somitogenesis taking place along a one-dimensional array of coupled cells in the PSM.
 From the perspective of our modeling which explicitly investigates the role of morphogen gradient in coordinating somite formation, the array of cells is considered to be aligned along the AP axis, as the various morphogens that are expressed along the PSM are known to form concentration gradients along this axis~\cite{gibb2010}.
-These primarily include molecules belonging to the FGF~\cite{dubrulle2001,dubrulle2004}, RA~\cite{dubrulle2004development,vermot2005} and Wnt families~\cite{aulehla2004,aulehla2008,bajard2014}.
+These primarily include molecules belonging to the FGF (Fibroblast Growth Factor)~\cite{dubrulle2001,dubrulle2004}, RA (Retinoic Acid)~\cite{dubrulle2004development,vermot2005} and Wnt (Wingless/integrated) families~\cite{aulehla2004,aulehla2008,bajard2014}.
 Even though the role of gradients on the overall dynamics has been explored~\cite{goldbeter2007,goldbeter2008,mazzitello2008,jorg2016}, there is to date no consensus as to the explicit mechanism through which they contribute to somite formation.
-Our model demonstrates that if the morphogen gradient is considered to regulate the strength with which adjacent cells interact, it can lead to qualitatively different kinds of dynamics along the PSM in a threshold-dependent manner [Fig.~\ref{fig:fig1}~(a)].
-Unlike the conventional boundary-organized pattern formation paradigm~\cite{Lander2011}, here the morphogen gradient does not determine the cell fate so much as affect the local dynamics such that, at any point in time, there can be qualitatively different types of dynamics occurring in separate locations in the PSM.
-Thus, our results help address an open question as to how morphogen gradients influence the collective dynamics of the cellular oscillators, leading to their eventual fates as rostral and caudal halves of the mature polarized somites.
+Our model demonstrates that if the morphogen gradient is considered to regulate the impact of the Notch intracellular domain (NICD) on the expression of the clock genes, it can lead to qualitatively different kinds of dynamics along the PSM in a threshold-dependent manner [Fig.~\ref{fig:fig1}~(a)].
+The dynamical evolution of our model culminates with the emergence of somites, each comprising two cells, that resemble the empirically observed segments that occur towards the tail end of the mesoderm~\cite{Youn1980,Tlili2019}.
+Unlike the conventional boundary-organized pattern formation paradigm~\cite{Lander2011}, here the morphogen gradient does not determine the cell fate so much as affect the interaction between neighboring cells that lead to dynamical transitions similar to those observed in somitogenesis.
+This is in contrast to previous work where spatial heterogeneity introduced by the morphogen gradient is incorporated through variations in the autonomous oscillatory behavior of individual cells~\cite{murray2011,Tomka2018}.
+Also, while it has been suggested that the mechanical deformations that the tissue undergoes during development could play a role in somitogenesis~\cite{Adhyapok2021,Narayanan2021}, our work shows that its broad features can be explained exclusively by the interactions between cells and the morphogen signal.
+While earlier studies have reproduced the different spatio-temporal patterns that arise over the course of somite formation~\cite{Meinhardt1982,Francois2007,cotterell2015}, the significance of the model presented here centers around demonstrating that morphogen gradients may play a crucial role in regulating inter-cellular Notch-Delta mediated interactions, whose role in somitogenesis has been established experimentally~\cite{Wahi2016,liao2017}.
+Thus, our results help address an open question as to how morphogen gradients influence the collective dynamics of the cellular oscillators by differentially modulating the inter-cellular coupling both in space and time.